 If you happen to receive one of these emails, make sure that you mark it as spam.
 This helps inform spam filters that this email is unwanted, and might save someone else from contributing to the responsible party’s cache.

-For more information on how to avoid scams and cyberthreats, lean on the professionals at Michell Consulting Group.
-Give us a call at 305-592-5620.
+For more information on how to avoid scams and cyberthreats, lean on the professionals at COMPANYNAME.
+Give us a call at PHONENUMBER.